berk-efe/TODO-TUI/README.md

 - [x] Use ListState to mark items as done
 - [x] Add edit for task descriptions, use e key to edit
 - [x] Add delete for task descriptions, use d key to delete
+- [ ] Try to add cursor to editing mode on tasks

 ## Bugs